WPLN Numeracy: What to Expect on the Day

 Of the five WPLN assessments, the numeracy paper (sometimes called WPN โ Workplace Numeracy) is the one parents ask us about most.
 Here is what it looks like, so neither you nor your child walks in blind.

-The shape of the test
+See the sample questions โThe shape of the test

 The numeracy assessment is computer-delivered and typically runs about 75 minutes with around 50 questions in two parts: